IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ## Retrieve an object's ACL

-A `GET` given a path to an object given the parameter `?acl=` retrieves the access control list for the object.
-This operation does not make use of operation specific headers, additional query parameters  or payload elements.
+A `GET` specific a path to an object specific the parameter `?acl=` retrieves the access control list for the object.
+This operation doesn't use operation-specific headers, additional query parameters  or payload elements.

 **Syntax**